 Some travelers trade books with others or swap books at Little Lending Libraries.
 Others want to donate the book they read and buy a new book at a non-chain bookstore at their destination.

-If you are up for it, there are some excellent coloring books for adults, and colored pencils do not weigh much.
+If you are up for it, there are coloring books for adults, and colored pencils do not weigh much.
 Coloring is one of those activities that can help pass the time without even realizing how much time has passed.

 By all means, magazines, gamebooks, journals, sketch pads, or whatever else you can think of are great ways to pass the time.
-Train Magazine is always a great suggestion, haha.
-I see people of all ages with books.

-I find riding on trains relaxes me even if I write or edit.
+Riding on trains relaxes me even if I write or edit.
 The train’s motion, the sounds, and just being in motion are therapeutic for me, and I hope for you.

 Safe Travels,